bigbio/py-pgatk/README.md

 ## Bioconda

-You can install SCCAF with bioconda (please setup conda and the bioconda channel if you haven't first, as explained [here](https://bioconda.github.io/user/index.html)):
+You can install pypgatk with bioconda (please setup conda and the bioconda channel if you haven't first, as explained [here](https://bioconda.github.io/user/index.html)):

 ```
 conda install pypgatk